vigna/rust-dev-guidelines/README.md

 general/important to the least general/important.
 In particular, chains of dependence should be reflected by the argument order.

 - Prefer `impl Trait` over type parameters whenever possible.
   For example,

 ```rust
 pub fn doit<P: AsRef<Path>>(a: P) {

 }
 ```

 is better written as

 ```rust
 pub fn doit(a: impl AsRef<Path>) {

 }
 ```

-Possible reasons for using type parameters instead of `impl Trait` include:
+- Possible reasons for using type parameters instead of `impl Trait` include:
   - the type parameter is used in the return type of the function or method;
   - the type parameter is used in the body of the function or method.

 - Type parameters and `impl Trait` parameters trait bounds.
 This is a concern similar to [C-STRUCT-BOUNDS](https://rust-lang.github.io/api-guidelines/future-proofing.html#c-struct-bounds).
-  For example,

   For example,

   ```rust